wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme.md

 This section describes about how to build wolfBoot and application and use them.

 ### 1) Key generation
 It has key tools running under the host environment such as Linux, Windows or MacOS.
-For comiling the tools, follow the instruction described in the user manual.
+For compiling the tools, follow the instruction described in the user manual.

 ```